Vassiliev invariants for virtual knotoids: The gluing and 0-smoothing invariants

 \subsection{The gluing invariant}

-In \cite{Hen}, Henrich presented a direct approach for a universal Vassiliev invariant of order one for virtual knots, which is called the ``gluing invariant'' and is denoted by $\mathcal{G}$.
-In the following, we adapt the definition of the gluing invariant for virtual knotoids.
+In~\cite{Hen}, Henrich presented a direct approach for a universal Vassiliev invariant of order one for virtual knots, which is called the ``gluing invariant'' and is denoted by $\mathcal{G}$.
+In~\cite{Pet}, Petit defined the gluing invariant for long virtual knots, that is naturally an invariant of virtual knotoids.